-Reasonable Suspicion, Probable Cause, & Fighting a NJ DWI/DUI Charge
+Reasonable Suspicion, Probable Cause, & Fighting an NJ DWI/DUI Charge

 As a general rule, the Fourth Amendment to the U.S. Constitution prohibits police from conducting searches and seizures without a warrant and protects us from certain police conduct.
-However the courts have identified many exceptions and ruled that police may briefly detain a person without a warrant, and without the “probable cause” required to obtain a warrant, when they can demonstrate “reasonable suspicion” or some sort of wrongdoing.
+However, the courts have identified many exceptions and ruled that police may briefly detain a person without a warrant and without the “probable cause” required to obtain a warrant when they can demonstrate “reasonable suspicion” or some wrongdoing.
 Since “reasonable suspicion” is a lower standard than “probable cause,” this distinction is important when fighting DWI charges in New Jersey courts.

-In the case of driving, before you can be legally pulled over and detained on the suspicion of driving under the influence, the police officer must have a reasonable suspicion that you were operating your vehicle while under the “influence of intoxicating liquor, narcotic, hallucinogenic or habit-producing drug,” prior to initiating the traffic stop.
-In order for you to be arrested, the police officer must have probable cause that you were committing the crime of driving while under the influence, intoxicated, or in someways impaired.
+In the case of driving, before you can be legally pulled over and detained on suspicion of driving under the influence, the police officer must have a reasonable suspicion that you were operating your vehicle while under the “influence of intoxicating liquor, narcotic, hallucinogenic or habit-producing drug,” before initiating the traffic stop.
+For you to be arrested, the police officer must have probable cause that you were committing the crime of driving while under the influence, intoxicated, or in someways impaired.

-The highly skilled DWI defense attorneys at Del Sardo & Montanari, LLC have extensive experience defending clients charged with DWI in Wayne, Clifton, Totowa, Little Falls, and throughout Passaic and Essex counties.
+The highly skilled DWI defense attorneys at The Montanari Law Group, LLC have extensive experience defending clients charged with DWI in Wayne, Clifton, Totowa, Little Falls, and Passaic Essex counties.
 Our strategies for achieving superior outcomes are informed by the most in-depth knowledge of DWI procedure and evidence, from field sobriety testing to breath sample results obtained through the Alcotest device.
-When we become involved in your case, we thoroughly investigate every facet in order to identify errors and weaknesses that may lead to a dismissal.
+When we become involved in your case, we thoroughly investigate every facet to identify errors and weaknesses that may lead to a dismissal.
 We will then build a comprehensive and compelling strategy for achieving the best possible outcome.
 Having been honored by organizations such as Super Lawyers, the National Trial Lawyers Association, and the National Association of Distinguished Counsel, our mission is to provide clients with superior outcomes through unparalleled representation.

 What Constitutes “Reasonable Suspicion” for a DWI Traffic Stop in NJ